HiFiveJazz/HiFiveJazz/README.md

 # Hello, I'm Jazz! 👋

-I'm a Bioengineering:Biosystems student with a passion for Computer Science!
+I'm a Bioengineering: Biosystems student at UC San Diego with a passion for Computer Science!

 ## About Me